wrengit/Recipe-Book/README.md

 ### Deployment

 The site is deployed on Heroku, on the free tier.
 This has limited dynos and is intended to simply show the site functioning.
 This free tier is not for production ready use.

+Log into Heroku navigate to the dashboard.
+Here in the top right, select the 'New' button, and navigate to 'Create new app'.
+Name the app and select a server.
+Select the app on the dashboard and find the 'deploy' button on the top navigating bar.
+At the bottom of the deploy section there is the option to link your app to a GitHub repository.

 The site is deployed by linking the main GitHub repository master branch to Heroku.
 The environment variables are entered on the app settings.
 These include the MONGO_URI, and flask SECRET_KEY.

+Further information detailing alternative methods to deploy to Heroku can be found on the official Heroku documentation [here](https://devcenter.heroku.com/categories/deployment)

 ## Credits

+### Guides and resources

+Comments in the code detail where code snippets have been used, often from Stack Overflow.
+URL links have been provided to the original content to compare.

+Special credit goes to Miguel Grinberg.
+The 'flask mega tutorial' blog series ([found here](https://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-i-hello-world)) was invaluable in teaching me the intracacies of flask, and its capabilites.

+Without this resouce I would have struggled to build this wep app (Recipe Book).
+While every endeavour was made to write my own python for this app, there will inevitably be some similarites in the code.
+If I encountered a problem, I intially tried to find a solution through web searches, before turning back to the flask mega tutorial for further guidance.

 ### Content